Is It Legal?

 Is It Legal? is a British television sitcom set in a solicitors office in Hounslow, west London, which ran from 12 September 1995 to 9 December 1998.
 It was produced by Hartswood Films and was shown on ITV for Series 1–2 and Channel 4 for Series 3.
 It was written by Simon Nye, who also wrote other ITV sitcoms such as Men Behaving Badly and Hardware.
+It is based in the ramshackle and chaotic solicitors office of Lotus, Spackman and Phelps; it chronicles the trials, misadventures and miscarriages of justice, as the staff strive through one problem after another.
+When questioned about the accuracy of the series, Nye responded "don't expect an accurate portrayal of legal work.
+It's basically about working in an office in a less than exciting part of the world."
+The premise behind the series was to portray the monotonous atmosphere of office life and the constant workplace tension between the colleagues.
+Nye later noted "a solicitors' office seemed to be an ideal setting because they have people constantly passing through who are upset or in a state of tension or personal disaster and that's a rich vein of comedy."